-Karachi’s Master Plan should be handed over to KMC: mayor
+Karachi’s master plan should be handed over to KMC: Mayor

-Karachi Mayor Waseem Akhtar on Tuesday demanded that the Karachi’s Master Plan and Sindh Building Control Authority (SBCA) should be handed over to Karachi Metropolitan Corporation (KMC).
+KARACHI - City Mayor Waseem Akhtar on Tuesday demanded that Karachi’s Master Plan and Sindh Building Control Authority (SBCA) should be handed over to Karachi Metropolitan Corporation (KMC).

 Talking to journalists, Waseem Akhtar said that Karachi’s ‘Master Plan’ would help identify amenity plots in the city.
 He said that the past governments had been issuing fake NOCs and turned the city into concrete jungle.